Breath in.. Breath out..

 - Step 5 - Obtain three consecutive responses to three increments

 A common issue for masking in audiology is when you cannot find the masking plateau.
-Known as the masking dilemma, this occurs when there is a moderate to severe bilateral conductive hearing loss.
+This is called the masking dilemma, this occurs when there is a moderate to severe bilateral conductive hearing loss.
 In this case, masking noise intensity presented in the non-test ear crosses over to the test ear and elevates the thresholds.
 This means that you will keep masking without reaching the plateau, hence the dilemma.

 A simple work around for the masking dilemma in audiology is using insert earphones.
 Inserts provide superior inter-aural attenuation than their counterparts and reduce the need to mask in the first place.